-Mr. Miiller was awarded \$236,720, or 88% of his target commission award for fiscal 2011.
-Mr. Miiller did not qualify for a payment under his annual over-achievement target.
+Mr. Miiller was awarded \$449,229, or 145% of his target commission award for fiscal 2012.
+This includes \$26,157 paid to Mr. Miiller under the terms of his a quarterly consistency bonus.

-For our executives with geographic specific incentive plans, we do not disclose the specific quarterly targets and related achievement against such quarterly targets.
-Our geographic software revenue targets are highly confidential and are not reported publicly.
-Disclosing specific geographic business unit targets would cause substantial harm to our competitive position as it would allow our competitors to reach conclusions related to geographic plans for growth, profitability, allocation of resources and changes in direction.
-We believe this would give competitors an unfair advantage and could result in a materially adverse impact on our stock price and negatively affect our stockholders.
-We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his software revenue target of 79% in fiscal 2009, 102% in fiscal 2010 and 88% in fiscal 2011.
-Mr. Miiller's compensation plan includes quarter over quarter sequential growth targets that we believe are important to sustain consistent software revenue growth over prior year actual amounts.
+We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his performance targets of 79% in fiscal 2009, 102% in fiscal 2010, 88% in fiscal 2011 and 145% in fiscal 2012.
+Mr. Miiller's performance targets for fiscal 2009, 2010 and 2011 were based on his responsibilities as Vice President Sales, Americas and his performance targets for fiscal 2012 are based on his responsibilities as Senior Vice President of Worldwide Sales.
+Mr. Miiller's compensation plan includes quarter over quarter sequential growth targets that we believe are important to sustain consistent revenue growth over prior year actual amounts.

-Mr. West - Fiscal 2011 Non-Equity Incentive Compensation
+Mr. West - Fiscal 2012 Non-Equity Incentive Compensation

-Our Senior Vice President of Marketing and Business Development, David West, was eligible for non-equity incentive plan compensation with a target bonus potential equal to 67% of his \$271,000 ending base salary for fiscal 2011.
-Prior to April 2011, Mr. West was our Vice President of Marketing and Business Development and his non-equity incentive compensation plan award for fiscal 2011 was calculated based on a percentage of worldwide software revenue; software revenue specifically generated through our original equipment manufacturers; software revenue generated specifically from our operations in China; and funnel inflow.
-Software revenue generated through our original equipment manufacturers primarily relate to our agreements with Dell and Hitachi Data Systems.
-Our original equipment manufacturers sell our software applications and in some cases incorporate our data and information management software into systems that they sell.
+Our Senior Vice President of Marketing and Business Development, David West, was eligible for non-equity incentive plan compensation with a target bonus potential equal to 65% of his \$279,200 ending base salary for fiscal 2012.
+Mr. West's non-equity incentive compensation plan award for fiscal 2012 was calculated based on a percentage of worldwide software revenue; revenue specifically generated through our original equipment manufacturer ("OEM") agreement with NetApp; funnel inflow; and marketing margin.
+Revenue specifically generated through OEM agreement with NetApp is related to our global OEM agreement with NetApp under which NetApp integrates elements of our Simpana 9 software suite with NetApp SnapShotTM and replication technology, under the NetApp SnapProtect® brand.
 Funnel inflow is defined as the net new forecasted software revenue opportunities being tracked by our sales and marketing teams on a worldwide basis during the fiscal year.
+Marketing margin is calculated as total software revenue less worldwide marketing expenses.

-Mr. West's non-equity incentive plan compensation is calculated on a semi-annual basis but is paid on an annual basis.
-Mr. West's non-equity incentive plan was most heavily weighted toward software revenue because he is primarily responsible for supporting our software revenue growth.
-As a result, Mr. West's fiscal 2011 non-equity incentive plan was weighted 58% to worldwide software revenue; 21% to software revenue specifically generated through our original equipment manufacturers; 14% to software revenue specifically generated through our operations in China; and 7% to worldwide funnel inflow.
+Mr. West's non-equity incentive plan compensation is calculated and paid on a quarterly basis for software revenue and worldwide net funnel inflow and calculated and paid on an annual basis for NetApp OEM revenue and marketing margin.
+Mr. West's non-equity incentive plan was most heavily weighted toward software revenue because he is primarily responsible for supporting our software revenue growth on a worldwide basis.
+As a result, Mr. West's fiscal 2012 non-equity incentive plan was weighted 60% to worldwide software revenue; 15% to revenue specifically generated through our NetApp OEM agreement; 10% to worldwide funnel inflow; and 15% to marketing margin.

-Under the terms of Mr. West's fiscal 2011 non-equity incentive plan, no payment is made for less than 70% achievement of each applicable targeted amount.
+Under the terms of Mr. West's fiscal 2012 non-equity incentive plan, no payment is made for less than 85% achievement of software revenue; less than 50% achievement for NetApp OEM revenue; less than 70% achievement of worldwide funnel inflow; and less than 85% achievement of marketing margin.

 The following table details the relationship between the achievement percentage of each performance metric to the non-equity incentive plan award earned.